-Tolerton and Hood houses the departments of Mathematics, Psychology and Sociology and Criminal Justice.
+Tolerton and Hood houses various academic disciplines such as Psychology, Business, and Engineering.
 The building includes faculty offices, a large lecture room, individual classrooms and student laboratories.
 The building was endowed in 1983 through a generous gift from Mary (Tolerton '24) Hood.
 Tolerton and Hood Hall was named for Mrs. Hood's father, Howard Tolerton, and her husband, Clifford Hood.